Table of Contents

 - Low GI (≤ 55)

-- Food which causes a slow, gradual rise in blood sugar
+- Food that causes a slow, gradual rise in blood sugar

 - Examples: Lentils, Chickpeas, Green Vegetables, Carrots, Brown rice, Peanuts, Almonds, Walnuts, etc.